File format: PSV¶

 Domain SQL allows the data in PSV files to be transformed after it has been loaded to Amperity.
 Some common use cases for using domain SQL to transform data include:

-An ingest query is a SQL statement that may be applied to data prior to loading it to a domain table.
-An ingest query is defined using Spark SQL syntax.
+An ingest query is a SQL statement that runs against data before loading data to a domain table.
+Use Spark SQL to define an ingest query.

 Use Spark SQL to define an ingest query for the PSV file.
 Use a SELECT statement to specify which fields should be loaded to Amperity.
 Apply transforms to those fields as necessary.